neulink/pharmacy-electron/README.md

 ## Deployment

 The application is automatically built and released via GitHub Actions when changes are pushed to the `main` branch.
+Slack notifications are sent for all build events.

 ### Release Process

 1. Update version in `package.json`
 2. Push to `main` branch
 3. GitHub Actions will automatically:
+   - Send Slack notification about the push
    - Build for Windows, macOS, and Linux
    - Create GitHub release with all platform binaries
    - Upload artifacts as release assets
+   - Send Slack notifications for build status (success/failure/cancelled)
+   - Send Slack notification when release is created

 ### Manual Release

 You can also trigger a manual release by going to the Actions tab and running the "Build and Release Electron App" workflow.

+### Slack Notifications

+The workflow sends Slack notifications for:
+- **Push events**: When code is pushed to main branch
+- **Build status**: Success, failure, or cancellation for each platform
+- **Release status**: When releases are created, fail, or are cancelled

+All notifications are sent to the configured Slack webhook.

 ## Security